we have you covered at every step of your healing journey.

 Not to mention, the misinformation often peddled by the media and influencers is harmful to our relationship to food and our body.
 By coming up with new diets or fads to follow, nutrition misinformation is keeping consumers on a dieting roller coaster as they are still holding on to the idea that this new product is going to help them change their body for good.

 However, we know that diets don’t work.
 So, promoting nutrition misinformation is setting consumers up for food preoccupation, shame and guilt around foods and disconnection from social situations in their lives.
-While it can be tough to sift through all the noise, we have an entire online community devoted to getting back to eating intuitively, full of people who are navigating this misinformation and reconnecting with normalized eating without the traces diet culture.
+While it can be tough to sift through all the noise, our team loves to support our clients in navigating this misinformation and reconnecting with normalized eating without the traces diet culture.

 With all the misinformation it can be difficult to decipher fact from fiction, but we’re here to help.
 Here are five common nutrition myths, without the side serving of diet culture!